RIT-EVT/EVT-core/docs/source/canopen.rst

 The CANopen stack instance is then intialized and started up, at this point CANopen stack is able to handle and respond to incoming CAN messages.

-The final while loop printes the value of the data that is exposed by the Object Dictionary and calls a few CANopen stack functions which update the internal state of the CANopen stack logic.
+The final while loop prints the value of the data that is exposed by the Object Dictionary and calls a few CANopen stack functions which update the internal state of the CANopen stack logic.

 As mentioned, the vast majority of this code is boiler plate and can be copied, pasted, and modified for specific applications.
-Most notably, the IO pins may need to be changed, the Object Dictionary, and additional logic is probably needed in the main loop for what ever application the code is being used for.
+Most notably, the IO pins may need to be changed, the Object Dictionary, and additional logic is probably needed in the main loop for whatever application the code is being used for.